pololu/vl53l0x-arduino/README.md

 * `uint8_t getAddress(void)`<br>
   Returns the current I&sup2;C address.

-* `bool begin(void)`<br>
-  Initializes the sensor to use Wire as the default port.
-* `bool begin(&Wire1)`<br>
-  Initializes the two wire interface to something other than the default Wire1 (for example, Wire2 or Wire3).

-* `bool init(bool io_2v8 = true)`<br>
+* `bool init()`<br>
   Initializes and configures the sensor.
-If the optional argument `io_2v8` is true (the default if not specified), the sensor is configured for 2V8 mode (2.8 V I/O); if false, the sensor is left in 1V8 mode.
+If no arguments are specified uses defaults settings of io_2v8 = ture, and I2C set to use Wire.
 The return value is a boolean indicating whether the initialization completed successfully.

+* `bool init(Wire)`<br>
+  Initializes the two wire interface to something other than the default Wire1 (for example, Wire2 or Wire3) and defaults to io_2v8 = true.
+The return value is a boolean indicating whether the initialization completed successfully.

+* `bool init(bool io_2v8)`<br>
+  If the argument `io_2v8` is true (the default if not specified), the sensor is configured for 2V8 mode (2.8 V I/O); if false, the sensor is left in 1V8 mode.
+The return value is a boolean indicating whether the initialization completed successfully.
+Defaults the two wire interface to Wire.

+* `bool init(bool io_2v8, Wire)`<br>
+  If the argument `io_2v8` is true (the default if not specified), the sensor is configured for 2V8 mode (2.8 V I/O); if false, the sensor is left in 1V8 mode.
+The return value is a boolean indicating whether the initialization completed successfully.
+Initializes the two wire interface to something other than the default Wire1 (for example, Wire2 or Wire3).

 * `void writeReg(uint8_t reg, uint8_t value)`<br>
   Writes an 8-bit sensor register with the given value.